alanng10/StandInfoTech/Docue/a.md

 The recommend has more high economy worth inf it continue to be Windows.

+Stand info tech has more under economy worth inf stand desktop operating system is un One.

 Class Lang is pre install on Android operating system.

 Class Lang is recommend tech stack on Android.